bebaps/fresh-start/README.md

 - It keeps the custom functionality to a minimum, leaving it up to you to add it.

 ## But it ships with a bunch of shit I don't need
 Yes, it does.
 You are meant to really examine the code, understand what it is doing, and hack it to fit your needs.
-If you are too lazy to do that, then this theme is not meant for you.
+If you are too lazy to do that, then [_s](https://github.com/automattic/_s), this theme, or really any starter theme is not meant for you.

-As the default `_s` is meant to be a very broad starting point, I have already stripped it down to what I need it to be.
+As the default [_s](https://github.com/automattic/_s) theme is meant to be a very broad starting point, I have already stripped this down to what I need it to be.

+# Getting Started
+## Theme Structure
+## Tools
+### Gulp
+### Babel
+### Editor Config
+### ESLint
+### Stylelint
+## Extras

-### TODO:
+#### TODO:
-- swap out current gallery css for flexbox
-- write some basic theme options via the customizer
-- add px to em conversion mixin
-- add px to rem conversion mixin
 - add color function
 - add breakpoint mixin
+- update Sass to meet the Stylelint rules
+- update JS to meet the ESLint rules
+- write some basic theme options via the customizer
+- update the RTL.css for the new CSS
+- add custom login screen styles